 According to fashion industry magnate Eileen Fisher, "The clothing industry is the second largest polluter in the world…second only to oil."
 The communities most heavily affected by that pollution are those in which the clothing is produced—some of the least developed countries in the world with the most lax environmental and worker safety regulations.

-You can help save resources and prevent negative economic, worker, and environmental impacts in the following ways:
+Help save resources and prevent negative economic, worker, and environmental impacts

 - Mend clothing and repair shoes that you already own to keep them in good repair